fedek6/dirtemplate/README.md

 As you can see this is pretty good boilerplate for any website or game project.

+## Simple website template

+This is template for starting simple webistes:

+* content
+* docs
+* snippets
+* production
+* fonts

 ## How to add custom template?

 Templates are simply `json` files: